XunaXu/Rainbow/Blog/source/about.md

 ### Extra

 I used to think I can be whoever I wanna be.
 Gradually over time I notice I couldn't be anybody else but only myself, and nobody else in the world can be me.
 I am still on a journey to learn who I am, luckily I can say 'I know myself a bit more than I used to.'
-It would be a terrible feeling if I know less.
-I believe how we would deal with situations defines who we are, and we have abilities to change how we perceive the world. <br><br>
+It would be a terrible feeling if I know less.<br><br>

 ---